phenax/css-everything/docs/how-it-works.md

 ```

 Now `my-element`, gets 2 children.
 You can probably figure out what those would look like.

-> NOTE: The styles for `#my-element` has to be loaded into the dom before the

 You may have already noticed a problem here.
 If you don't override the --cssx-children property, wouldn't all children of body get access to that?